Diagnostic Variance Analysis

 2. Basic Variance Analysis

-But it’s easy to imagine reasons this simple heuristic breaks down.
+But it’s easy to imagine how this simple heuristic can break down.

 3. Multidimensionality